-Customer foreclosure concerns arise when

-a merger leads to a vertically integrated service provider which has the market power and incentive to restrict access to an important downstream customer.
+Customer foreclosure concerns arise when a merger leads to a vertically integrated service provider which has the market power and incentive to restrict access to an important downstream customer.
 For example, an upstream competitor could be prevented from accessing the customers of the downstream part of the merged firm.
-The Authority believes that this would have a particularly strong impact on competition if the downstream pre-merger service provider is dominant in its market, since it implies there are few contestable alternative downstream provider.
+The Authority believes that this would have a particularly strong impact on competition if the downstream premerger service provider is dominant in its market, since it implies there are few contestable alternative downstream customers for the competing upstream provider.